afnan006/Clynic_AI/README.md

-###📄 License
+### 📄 License

 - **© 2025 Clynic AI.
-All Rights Reserved.
+All Rights Reserved.**
 - **This project is proprietary software and is not open source.
-All rights are reserved by the author(s).
+All rights are reserved by the author(s).**

+---

-- **🚫 Restrictions
+#### 🚫 Restrictions

-- **❌ No Commercial Use: This software may not be used for commercial purposes
+- **❌ No Commercial Use:** This software may not be used for commercial purposes.
-- **❌ No Distribution: You may not distribute, sublicense, or sell copies of this software
+- **❌ No Distribution:** You may not distribute, sublicense, or sell copies of this software.
-- **❌ No Modification: You may not modify, adapt, or create derivative works
+- **❌ No Modification:** You may not modify, adapt, or create derivative works.
-- **❌ No Public Use: This software is not available for public use or deployment
+- **❌ No Public Use:** This software is not available for public use or deployment.
-- **❌ No Reverse Engineering: Reverse engineering, decompilation, or disassembly is prohibited
+- **❌ No Reverse Engineering:** Reverse engineering, decompilation, or disassembly is prohibited.

+---

-- **✅ Permitted Uses
+#### ✅ Permitted Uses

-- **✅ Viewing: You may view the source code for educational and reference purposes only
+- **✅ Viewing:** You may view the source code for educational and reference purposes only.
-- **✅ Learning: You may study the code structure and implementation patterns
+- **✅ Learning:** You may study the code structure and implementation patterns.
-- **✅ Portfolio Review: Authorized parties may review this code for evaluation purposes
+- **✅ Portfolio Review:** Authorized parties may review this code for evaluation purposes.

+---

-- **📜 License Terms
+#### 📜 License Terms

 - **This software and its source code is the exclusive property of the author(s).
-Any use, reproduction, or distribution of this software, in whole or in part, requires explicit written permission from the copyright holder(s).
+Any use, reproduction, or distribution of this software, in whole or in part, requires explicit written permission from the copyright holder(s).**
-- **By accessing this repository, you agree to:
+- **By accessing this repository, you agree to:**

-- **Not use this software for any commercial or production purposes
+  - Not use this software for any commercial or production purposes.
-- **Not distribute or share this software with third parties
+  - Not distribute or share this software with third parties.
-- **Not create derivative works based on this software
+  - Not create derivative works based on this software.
-- **Respect the intellectual property rights of the author(s)
+  - Respect the intellectual property rights of the author(s).

+---

-- **⚖️ Legal Notice
+#### ⚖️ Legal Notice

-- **Unauthorized use, reproduction, or distribution of this software may result in severe civil and criminal penalties, and will be prosecuted to the maximum extent possible under the law.
+- **Unauthorized use, reproduction, or distribution of this software may result in severe civil and criminal penalties, and will be prosecuted to the maximum extent possible under the law.**
-- **For licensing inquiries or permission requests, please contact: legal@clynic-ai.com
+- **For licensing inquiries or permission requests, please contact:** [legal@clynic-ai.com](mailto:legal@clynic-ai.com)

 ## 🙏 Acknowledgments